 Very popular trains that are often sold out are the Thalys trains (Paris to Belgium, The Netherlands and Germany), the Eurostar trains between London and mainland Europe, the Renfe-SNCF TGV service between France and Barcelona, and the TGV train which connects France with Italy.
 We highly recommend booking these as far in advance as possible.

 When to book?: As soon as possible.

 Important: If a reservation is compulsory, and you board the train without a valid reservation with your Interrail Pass, you could be fined or asked to get off at the next station.

 InterCity trains are the trains between Europe’s major towns and cities.
 For most of these trains, reservations are not compulsory.
 In these trains, your Pass will be considered a valid ticket when boarding the train.
 However, do consider that you might not have a seat during very busy periods.
 If a train seat is important to you, it is worth to purchase a reservation before you board the train.
 Some of the most popular lines are Vienna to Salzburg, Amsterdam to Berlin and Berlin to Prague.

 There are a few exceptions where reservations are required, so make sure to pay close attention to the DiscoverEU Travel App when you plan your trip.

 When to book?: The day before or on the day itself.
 Booking further ahead won't hurt though, in case your plans are set already!

 Regional trains usually do not allow for reservations.
 These trains tend to be less busy, and reservations are not necessary.

 Night trains always require a reservation, even if you only want to have a seat in a carriage.
 The extra fee can be anything from 10 to 100+ euros, depending on the level of comfort you’re looking for.

-You’ll pay only a few euro's for a seat, or you can opt for more pricey options such as a couchette or a sleeper compartment.
+You’ll pay only a few euro's for a seat, or you can opt for more pricey options such as a couchette.